OpenRefine/wikibase-manifests/README.md

 # Wikibase Manifest

-This repo stores manifests for some public Wikibase instances.
+This repo stores manifests of some public Wikibase instances.

 | Wikibase                                   | Manifest                                   |
 | ------------------------------------------ | ------------------------------------------ |